Router One

 Self-hosting LiteLLM means provisioning, scaling, patching, and monitoring a proxy.
 Router One is managed, so you skip the ops and start with an API key.

-Top up in RMB with WeChat Pay, Alipay, Stripe, plus USDT and USDC on six chains — no foreign credit card and no separate provider invoices to reconcile.
+Top up by card through Stripe, with USDT and USDC on six chains, or in RMB with WeChat Pay and Alipay — one wallet, no separate provider invoices to reconcile.

 View the China latency benchmark ->